How to File for Divorce in Texas Without a Lawyer (Step-by-Step Guide for Women)

 Original Petition for Divorce

-Waiver of Service or Citation Request
+Waiver of Service or paperwork for formal service

-Final Decree of Divorce (blank for now)
+Final Decree of Divorce

 Step 2: File the Petition